troystribling/BlueCap/README.md

 ### Deserializable Protocol

-The Deserializable protocol is defined by,
+The Deserializable protocol is used to define deserialization of  numeric objects and is defined by,

 ```swift
 public protocol Deserializable {